codefoster/codefoster.com/source/_drafts/But-WHY-do-we-pan-horizontally.md

 ---
 title: But WHY do we pan horizontally?
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

 You may have heard or read or noticed, that in Windows 8, things move side to side.
 What&rsquo;s with that?
 We&rsquo;ve been scrolling vertically on the web since the stone age (and by stone age I&rsquo;m referring to the early 90&rsquo;s).
 And while we&rsquo;re on the subject, what&rsquo;s the difference between panning and scrolling anyway?!
-Hold your britches&hellip; you&rsquo;re about to find out.
+Hold your britches...; you&rsquo;re about to find out.

 First the second question and then second the first.